15+ Best Project Management Software and Tools (2021)

 - Offers great project templates

-- Comes with in-built proofing tool that allows you to share, review, preview, and provide feedback
+- Comes with a built-in proofing tool that allows you to share, review, preview, and provide feedback

 - Both one-on-one and group chats available for better collaboration